Charged particle motion and radiation in strong electromagnetic fields: Introduction

 The shading in \cref{fig:Map} characterizes radiation losses according to these two length scales $L_d$ and $L_q$: the tone shows their strength, from weak ($L_d > 10^3 \lambda$, white) to strong ($L_d < \lambda$, dark gray), while the texture indicates whether quantization effects are negligible ($L_q = 0$, uniform) or important ($L_q > \lambda$, sharply chequered).

 Finally, we can define the \emph{formation length} $L_f$ as the typical distance over which a single photon is emitted.
-Various definitions are available in the literature, from a classical~\cite{Jackson1999} or quantum perspective~\cite{ritus.jslr.1985,baier1998}.
 Physically we may understand it as the distance travelled before the electron is deflected sufficiently to separate from its radiation cone~\cite{kirk.ppcf.2009}.
 We have

-where $c/\omega_\text{eff} \simeq \lc \gamma^2 / \chi$ is the instantaneous radius of curvature of the electron trajectory and $\avg{\theta^2}$ is the mean-square divergence of the emitted radiation~\cite{baier1998} (see section \ref{sec:FormationLength} for detailed discussion).
+where $c/\omega_\text{eff} \simeq \lc \gamma^2 / \chi$ is the instantaneous radius of curvature of the electron trajectory and $\avg{\theta^2}$ is the mean-square divergence of the emitted radiation~\cite{baier1998} (see section \ref{sec:FormationLength} for detailed discussion). {This definition is chosen for illustrative purposes: we discuss other definitions that are available in the literature, from a classical~\cite{Jackson1999} or quantum perspective~\cite{ritus.jslr.1985,baier1998}, in \cref{sec:FormationLength}}.
 The condition that $L_f \ll \lambda$ is required for interference effects to be negligible, i.e. that the emission of many photons may be treated as sequential and incoherent~\cite{dipiazza.prl.2010}.
 This is discussed in detail in \cref{sec:LCFA}.

-The dominant physical process for photons propagating through a strong electromagnetic field is electron-positron pair creation, via the multiphoton Breit-Wheeler process.
+The dominant physical process for photons propagating through a strong electromagnetic field is electron-positron pair creation, via the multiphoton Breit-Wheeler process, {as it appears at first order in an expansion in $\alpha$}.
 This is the generalization of the two-photon pair creation mechanism~\cite{breit.pr.1934} to the highly multiphoton, strong-field regime~\cite{reiss.jmp.1962,nikishov.jetp.1964} (see \cref{sec:ComptonBreitWheeler}).
 Its importance is characterized by the \emph{pair-creation length}